 - You earn at least 900 euros per month before deductions (600 euros for single parents).

 - You earn less than the maximum income limit (varies according to the parents’ cost of living and is calculated individually by the Family Benefits Office).

 The exact amount you will receive is determined by your income and assets.
 You can also claim extra assistance for things such as school trips, school supplies and meals.
 If your child has any income (e.g. maintenance payments), this will be deducted from the supplementary child allowance.
-You can apply for the supplementary child allowance from the Family Benefits Office at the same time you apply for your child benefit.
+You can apply for the supplementary child allowance online via the Federal Employment Agency's website (in German).

 Maintenance advance (Unterhaltsvorschuss)

 For single parents who receive no maintenance from the other parent, there is a special supplementary payment to help cover costs.
 The amount of maintenance advance you will receive depends on the child’s age:

 |Up to 5 years||Up to 187 euros per month|

 |6-11 years (inclusive)||Up to 252 euros per month|

 |12-17 years (inclusive)*||Up to 338 euros per month|

 * In order to qualify, children above the age of 12 and their parents must not be in receipt of unemployment benefit II.